Skip to main content

 color-when-undyed: -6265536 # leather color

-# for elytra texture
+# elytra texture

 use-player-texture: false